unjs/giget/README.md

 ## Related projects

-Giget wouldn't be possible without inspering from former prijects.

-In comparation giget does not depend on any local command which increases stability and performance, supports custom template providers, and more features out of the box.
+Giget wouldn't be possible without inspering from former projects.
+In comparation giget does not depend on any local command which increases stability and performance, supports custom template providers, auth and many more features out of the box.

 - https://github.com/samsonjs/gitter
 - https://github.com/tiged/tiged